Medipix

-The Medipix collaboration has developed a series of silicon pixel detectors that allow the advances made for particle Physics Detector technology to be applied to other areas of science that do not have the depth of collaborative instrumentation research to be able to develop these devices independently.
-As a member of the Medipix4 collaboration the Oxford Physics Microstructure Detector Group (OPMD) is active in working on the characterisation of the new Timepix4 detector, that is capable of sub-nanosecond time-stamped radiation imaging, and its application to a number of projects at Oxford Departments.
-These include Mass Spectrometry, Electron Microscopy, Photon Science, and Archelogy.
+The Medipix collaboration is a group of over 20 institutes that have come together to develop a series of silicon pixel detectors that allow the advances made for Particle Physics Detector technology to be applied to other areas of science that do not have the depth of collaborative instrumentation research to be able to develop these devices independently.
+As a member of the Medipix4 collaboration the Oxford Physics Microstructure Detector Group (OPMD) is active in working on the characterisation and exploitation of the new Timepix4 detector.
+Timepix4 is a large area, high bandwidth hybrid pixel detector capable of sub-nanosecond time resolved radiation imaging and 4D particle tracking, and its application is of significant interest to a number of projects at Oxford Departments.
+These include: Time of Flight Mass Spectrometry, 4DSTEM Electron Microscopy, time resolved imaging for Photon Science, and micro-dosimetry for Archelogy.
 A major part of this is the research into new fast timing Low Gain Avalanche Diode (LGAD) sensors that can be coupled to the Timepix4 and fully exploit its timing capabilities.

 There is also the opportunity for international travel to attend meetings and conferences, and perform measurement campaigns at major international facilities.